-The Division of Legal Services provides comprehensive legal support to all programs and support divisions in the Department of Social Services (DSS).
+The Division of Legal Services provides comprehensive legal support to all programs and support divisions in DSS.
 The division represents the department, its divisions and the state, not individuals.
-The Division of Legal Services (DLS) is organized into four major sections: Litigation, Administrative Hearings, Investigations and State Technical Assistance Team.
+The Division of Legal Services (DLS) is organized into three major sections: Litigation, Administrative Hearings and Investigations.